 Under AB 1492, development of EPMs and an associated monitoring and assessment program will enable interagency collaboration to quantitatively assess the effectiveness of statewide regulatory programs aimed at timberlands across California.
 The monitoring and assessment program will use EPMs to approximate forest ecosystem conditions at the regional scale based upon target ecosystem services and related indicators (e.g., specific metrics used to evaluate status of ecosystem conditions such as water quality, habitat condition).
-Working with partner agencies and departments, the EPM Program will build upon existing monitoring and assessment programs and datasets statewide, identify the minimum monitoring program elements required to provide a quantitative basis for evaluating program and regulatory efficacy, and identify data gaps.
+Working with partner agencies and departments and the public, the EPM initiative will build upon existing monitoring and assessment programs and datasets statewide, identify the minimum monitoring program elements required to provide a quantitative basis for evaluating program and regulatory efficacy, and identify data gaps.
 The program will compile existing data and assessments from statewide programs, identify data needs, and work to standardize reporting of monitoring results across biophysical categories.
-The end-product is envisioned as a searchable database and information dashboard, accessible to the public through an interactive webmap, where monitoring results and scientific assessment of monitoring data can be accessed in support of ongoing forest management, program evaluation, and policy making.
+The end-product is envisioned as a searchable database and information dashboard, that will support ongoing forest management, program evaluation, and policy making by helping identify causal agents impacting a performance measure and its ecological effect.